Learning Dynamic Rope Manipulation Using Task-Level Iterative Learning Control: Method: Task-Level Iterative Learning Control

 \subsection{Robot Model}

-We model the robot as a kinematic chain parametrized by robot joint angles $q$.
-Because the robot's controller is driven by commanding desired robot joint angles, any desired trajectory $\mathbf{q}_d(t)$ that satisfies the robot's joint position, velocity, and acceleration limits is trivially modeled with the robot motion matching the command, $q_d=q$.
+We model the robot as a kinematic chain parametrized by robot joint angles $\mathbf{q}$.
+Because the robot's controller is driven by commanding desired robot joint angles, any desired trajectory $\mathbf{q}_d(t)$ that satisfies the robot's joint position, velocity, and acceleration limits is modeled with the robot motion matching the command, $\mathbf{q_d=q}$.
 The desired trajectory is executed by the control system provided by the robot manufacturer, which mostly consists of joint-level PD servos.
-Joint trajectories $\mathbf{q}(t)$ are mapped through the robot's forward kinematics $\mathcal{K}(\mathbf{q}(t))$ to determine the trajectory of the hand fingertip.
+In reality, the robot motion does not exactly follow the commanded trajectory, but this error is compensated for indirectly during task-level ILC.
+Joint trajectories $\mathbf{q}(t)$ are mapped through the robot's forward kinematics $\mathcal{K}(\mathbf{q}(t))$ to determine the trajectory of the fingertip (a tube holding the rope).
 While the real robot has more elements that can be modeled (e.g., link dynamics, actuation model), we find that this simple model is sufficient for ILC to improve the command.
 The robot model does not need to account for rope motion since the robot has joint actuators with a 100:1 gear ratio, so the rope's impact on the robot's dynamics is negligible.